 The length of your exam depends on what type of test your doctor has ordered for you.
 Most procedures take no longer than 20-30 minutes.

-At FCDI, we have a radiologist on site during the daytime hours, so the test will be interpreted promptly.
-The results will be sent to your referring doctor within hours of your exam.
-You may obtain your results from your doctor.
+At FCDI, our radiologists will interpret your images within 24-48 hours.
+The results will be sent to your referring doctor and you may obtain your results from your doctor.